SanjaySunil/BetterDiscordPanel/README.md

 * Electron Desktop Application
 * Website with Documentation

-<p>A list of commonly used resources that I find helpful are listed in the acknowledgements.</p>

 ## Getting Started

 This project does not run on any servers and can be self hosted.
 Simply open ```index.html``` to get started.

 ### Prerequisites

-No Prerequisites yet, however the Electron Desktop version will require some soon.
+No prerequisites yet, however the Electron Desktop version will require some soon.

 ### Installation

-1. Clone the Repo
-2. Clone the repo
+1. Clone the repo
 ```sh
 git clone https://github.com/D3VSJ/BetterDiscordPanel
 ```
-3. Open ```index.html```
+2. Open ```index.html```

-4. Add your token by selected the profile on the bottom left corner and click Login/Logout.
+3. Add your token by selected the profile image on the bottom left corner and click Login/Logout or enter token when prompted.

-5. Start using BetterDiscordPanel!
+4. Start using BetterDiscordPanel!

 <!-- USAGE EXAMPLES
 ## Usage